BurakAyan97/BurakAyan97/README.md

 want_to_learn :
   [
-    "DevOps" , "NodeJS" ,"Golang"
+    "DevOps" ,"Golang"
   ]

-2023 Goals: ["Create 25+ Projects and learn at least 5 new Technologies and find a job."]
+2024 Goals: ["Create 15+ Projects with NodeJS and learn at least 1 new Technologies to improve my skills."]

 hobbies: ["Gaming", "Trekking", "Camping", "Rock Climbing", "Chess", "Psychology", "Ping Pong"]